tungtose/sickle_ui/README.md

 to any new entities that are added to the widget tree.
 It is also the basis of any overrides.

 In the simplest use case, defining the style is just a matter of calling style function on the provided `style_builder`.
-The methods availbale here are the same as the ones provided by the `UiStyle` extensions outlined in [Did I mention style?](#did-i-mention-style) with a few additions.
+The methods available here are the same as the ones provided by the `UiStyle` extensions outlined in [Did I mention style?](#did-i-mention-style) with a few additions.

 > [!TIP]